-We are a learning community that tries to figure everything out as best we can.
-However, we certainly don’t know everything.
-We are eager to learn from our engaged and knowledgeable website visitors.
-Please don’t hesitate to give us some feedback or advice.
-We are always open to support and collaboration.
+We are a learning community; we try to figure everything out as best we can.
+But of course, we don’t know everything.
+We are eager to learn from engaged and knowledgeable website visitors.
+We are open to advice, feedback, support and collaboration.

 ‘Action and reflection: everything with intention.’

 Bram studied computer science, business administration and majored in applied behavioural analysis.
 He then worked for NS for fourteen years in various senior management positions.
 Bram made a career switch to creating more impact for a better world.

 “In 2019 I listened to a podcast on “doing good better”, an explanation of effective altruism.
 I was struck by the optimism and huge potential to do more good (a thoughtful donation really does make a difference!).
 I am grateful that I also get to spend my working hours helping to solve the most pressing problems of our time.
 Will you join me?”